fayjulislamalimran/nabiganj-it-client-side/README.md

-# Website Name : Education Better
+# Website Name : Nabiganj IT

 ## live-website link : https://education-better.web.app/

 ### Features:

 1. In my website there is login, Sign In option with email, google, github.
 2. There are courses anyone can buy that.
 3. Many pages are there and also dynamic route.